Our Story so far

 In the heart of Morrab Gardens, next to the Morrab Library, there was a building which is in a poor state of repair.
 When Morrab House was a private residence, this building would have been a hub of activity, containing the stables, fodder store and coach-house that were an important part of a nineteenth-century gentleman’s residence.

-Since Penzance Corporation purchased Morrab House in 1889, the building has suffered mixed fortunes, at times providing living accommodation for the Head Gardener and his family, stabling for the donkey that pulled the garden’s lawnmower, and until recently a kitchen and mess room for the gardeners and volunteers.
+Since Penzance Corporation purchased Morrab House in 1889, the building suffered mixed fortunes.
+At times, it provided living accommodation for the Head Gardener and his family, at other times it was stabling for the donkey that pulled the garden’s lawnmower.
+In recent years. it had been used as a kitchen and mess room for the gardeners and volunteers.

 Why did we decide to do this?

 We want to support our community to grow by cultivating a relationship with the natural environment.
-We want to celebrate the rich heritage and natural tapestry of the land around West Cornwall – past, present and future.
+Our work celebrates the rich heritage and natural tapestry of the land around West Cornwall – past, present and future – and brings it into our community projects.

 Penzance needs spaces which can support environmental and community action.
-Our project can provide this – whilst ensuring that our heritage is preserved and our community have access to opportunities to support their mental and physical wellbeing,
+We provide this – whilst ensuring that our heritage is preserved and our community have access to opportunities to support their mental and physical wellbeing,

 Social Deprivation